appml/neutrinote/README.md

 ## Backup

 Multiple ways to backup your notes.
-Freedom to pick a cloud backend that works for you: open source P2P <a href="https://play.google.com/store/apps/details?id=com.nutomic.syncthingandroid">Syncthing</a>, <a href="https://play.google.com/store/apps/details?id=com.appmindlab.connector">Dropbox</a>, or third party Google Drive, Box, OneDrive components.
+Freedom to pick a cloud backend that works for you: open source P2P <a href="https://play.google.com/store/apps/details?id=com.nutomic.syncthingandroid">Syncthing</a> or third party Google Drive, Box, OneDrive components.

 ## Cost